A zero-energy building, also known as a net zero, zero net energy or net zero energy building, is a building with zero energy consumption.

 - During the resale of the building, there is bound to be a challenge in recovering the high initial cost of the building.

 Zero energy buildings are environmentally friendly and also cost-effective for clients in the long run.
 Unfortunately, many construction companies in the industry are still stuck in traditional building design and construction methods.
-Many contractors are timid and uninterested in stepping out of their comfort zone to learn different energy-efficient building practices, making it hard to regulate the construction costs for these buildings.
-Hope is not lost, however, as standards and regulations are fast moving to force the industry to adopt these new building practices.
+Many contractors are timid and uninterested in stepping out of their comfort zone to learn different energy-efficient building practices, making it hard to regulate these buildings’ construction costs.
+However, hope is not lost as standards and regulations are fast moving to force the industry to adopt these new building practices.